simpy63/RoadAccidentsMgmt/README.md

 In this assignment you have to cover the code introduced in previous home task with tests.
 Feel free to cover both your own code or code provided to you as a part of home task 2.

-Stick to these requirements:
+### Stick to these requirements:
-1. There should be at least 3 tests implemented.
+1. There should be **at least 3** tests implemented.
 The more tests you implement - the better, but please remember to avoid redundant tests.
 Test coverage will be taken into consideration for final projects evaluation.
 You can use your IDE/plugin to measure that.
 2. Make use of Hamcrest matchers in your tests
-3. Use Mockito in your unit tests (or PowerMock, which overcomes Mockito limitations - https://github.com/powermock/powermock/wiki/MockitoUsage):
+3. Use Mockito in your unit tests (or [PowerMock](https://github.com/powermock/powermock/wiki/MockitoUsage), which overcomes Mockito limitations):
-..* mock() dependecies of tested component
+  * mock() dependecies of tested component
-..* provide at least one stub with when()
+  * provide at least one stub with when()
-..* verify() behavior at least once
+  * verify() behavior at least once
-4. Write at least one integration test, without mocking
+4. Write at least one integration test, without mocking (hint: you may consider testing file writing functionality)